-- · an inability to initiate or continue clinical trials of product candidates under development; - · delay in submitting regulatory applications, or receiving regulatory approvals, for product candidates; - loss of the cooperation of an existing or future collaborator; - subjecting third-party manufacturing facilities or our manufacturing facilities to additional inspections by regulatory authorities; - · requirements to cease distribution or to recall batches of our product candidates; and - · in the event of approval to market and commercialize a product candidate, an inability to meet commercial demands for our products.
+- an inability to initiate or continue clinical trials of product candidates under development; - delay in submitting regulatory applications, or receiving regulatory approvals, for product candidates; - loss of the cooperation of an existing or future collaborator; - subjecting third-party manufacturing facilities or our manufacturing facilities to additional inspections by regulatory authorities; - · requirements to cease distribution or to recall batches of our product candidates; and - in the event of approval to market and commercialize a product candidate, an inability to meet commercial demands for our products.

-Additionally, we and our contract manufacturers may experience manufacturing difficulties due to resource constraints or as a result of labor disputes or unstable political environments.
+Additionally, we and our contract manufacturers may experience manufacturing difficulties due to resource constraints or as a result of labor disputes, unstable political environments, or epidemics, pandemics, or contagious diseases, such as the COVID-19 outbreak.
 If we or our contract manufacturers were to encounter any of these difficulties, our ability to provide our product candidates to patients in clinical trials, or to provide product for treatment of patients once approved, would be jeopardized.